sotormd/nixos/docs/laptop.md

 nixos edit sops
 ```

-These secrets are available to under `/run/secrets` after system activation and
+These secrets are available under `/run/secrets` after system activation and are
-are stored encrypted in the world-readable `/nix/store`.
+stored encrypted in the world-readable `/nix/store`.

 These secrets are not tracked by git.